TamasKn/kraken2-guide/index.md

 - **ggplot2:** A popular R package for creating complex multi-layered graphics easily from data frames.
 - **dplyr:** Used for data manipulation, often in conjunction with ggplot2 for plotting.
 - **phyloseq:** Specifically designed for handling and visualizing microbiome data, which can incorporate Bracken results for taxonomic classification.
-- **vegan:** Useful for ecological data analysis and visualization, including diversity indices that may be relevant for Bracken output.

 #### **Conda suite:**